Skip to content

 Precedence

 All operators on this page are given in order of decreasing precedence, from highest to lowest.
-Precedence is used to choose which operator would be considered in a particular situation.
-Whenever any ambiguity arises, Tact would prefer operators with higher precedence over those with lower.
+Precedence is used to determine which operator should be considered in a particular situation.
+Whenever ambiguity arises, Tact prefers operators with higher precedence over those with lower precedence.

-For example, minus sign (-) may be considered as a subtraction operator or as a negation operator, which reverses the sign of the expression from plus to minus, or vice-versa.
-As the latter has the higher precedence over the former in cases of ambiguity between the two Tact will first consider - as a negation operator.
-And if that doesn’t make sense for the given expression, only then it would consider it as a subtraction operator.
+For example, the minus sign (-) may be considered either a subtraction operator or a negation operator, which reverses the sign of the expression from plus to minus or vice versa.
+As the latter has a higher precedence over the former, in cases of ambiguity between the two, Tact will first consider - as a negation operator.
+Only if that interpretation does not make sense for the given expression will Tact consider it as a subtraction operator.

 Consider the following code: